-In the present case....[Here indicate whether any defences, such as self-defence, compulsion or accident arise for the jury's consideration and, if any do, proceed to explain the operation of the defence(s) including the prosecution's obligation to exclude them].

-(Where the defendant's acts attracted the unanimity direction re the range of potentially fatal acts in element 2, add the following): You will recall I directed you in discussing element 2 that if you are satisfied beyond reasonable doubt death must have been caused by one or more of a range of potentially fatal acts of the Defendant, you must unanimously agree upon the content of that range.
-In order for the prosecution to exclude the operation of this defence of [name of defence], the prosecution must exclude it as operating in respect of all the acts within that range of potentially fatal acts.
+In the present case....[Here indicate whether any defences, such as self-defence, compulsion or accident arise for the jury's consideration and, if any do, proceed to explain the operation of the defence(s) including the prosecution's obligation to exclude them.
+Where the defendant's acts attracted the unanimity direction re the range of potentially fatal acts in element 2 - You will recall I directed you in discussing element 2 that if you are satisfied beyond reasonable doubt death must have been caused by one or more of a range of potentially fatal acts of the defendant, you must unanimously agree upon the content of that range.
+In order for the prosecution to exclude the operation of this defence of ....., the prosecution must exclude it as operating in respect of all the acts within that range of potentially fatal acts.]

-Before turning to element 4, I remind you that if any one of elements 1, 2 or 3 is not proved beyond a reasonable doubt then element 4 is irrelevant because the Defendant could not be found guilty of unlawful killing, whether in the form of murder or manslaughter.
-In the event you are satisfied beyond a reasonable doubt of the first three elements the Defendant would be guilty of an unlawful killing.
-Whether that killing constitutes murder or only manslaughter will depend upon whether or not element 4 is proved beyond a reasonable doubt.
-(If relevant, also add this sentence): And if element 4 is proved, whether the defence of [provocation/diminished responsibility], which I will come to later, operates to reduce what would be murder to manslaughter.
+Before turning to element 4 I remind you that if any one of elements 1, 2 or 3 is not proved beyond a reasonable doubt then element 4 is irrelevant because the defendant could not be found guilty of unlawful killing, whether in the form of murder or manslaughter.
+In the event you are satisfied beyond a reasonable doubt of the first three elements the defendant would be guilty of an unlawful killing.
+Whether that killing constitutes murder or only manslaughter will depend upon whether or not element 4 is proved beyond a reasonable doubt [if relevant -, and if it is, whether the defence of provocation/diminished responsibility, which I will come to later, operates to reduce what would be murder to manslaughter].

-Element 4, the mental element of intention, is the extra element required to prove that an unlawful killing constitutes the offence of murder.
-If it is not proved beyond a reasonable doubt then an unlawful killing would only be manslaughter.
-In the event you are satisfied the Defendant's actions unlawfully killed the deceased, element 4 requires you must be satisfied beyond a reasonable doubt that, in so acting, the Defendant intended to cause the death of the deceased or cause some grievous bodily harm to the deceased.
+Element 4, the mental element of intention, is the extra element required to prove an unlawful killing constitutes the offence of murder.
+If it is not proved beyond a reasonable doubt an unlawful killing would only be manslaughter.
+In the event you are satisfied the accused's actions unlawfully killed the deceased, element 4 requires you must be satisfied beyond a reasonable doubt that, in so acting, the accused intended to cause the death of the deceased or cause some grievous bodily harm to the deceased.

-'Grievous bodily harm' means the loss of a distinct part or an organ of the body, or serious disfigurement, or any bodily injury of such a nature that, if left untreated, would be likely to endanger life, or be likely to cause permanent injury to health, whether or not treatment is or could have been available.
+"Grievous bodily harm" (per s1) means the loss of a distinct part or an organ of the body, or serious disfigurement, or any bodily injury of such a nature that, if left untreated, would be likely to endanger life, or be likely to cause permanent injury to health, whether or not treatment is or could have been available.

-'Intention' carries its ordinary meaning.
+"Intention" carries its ordinary meaning.
 A person intends to cause death or grievous bodily harm if that is what the person meant to do.

-In considering whether the Defendant actually held such an intention, you will be drawing an inference from facts which you find established by the evidence concerning the Defendant's state of mind.
-Intention may be inferred or deduced from the circumstances in which the Defendant acted and from the Defendant's conduct before, at the time of and after the Defendant's actions.
-Of course, whatever the Defendant has said about [his/her] intention may also be considered for the purposes of deciding whether the Defendant held the requisite intention at the time [he/she] acted as alleged.
+In considering whether the defendant actually held such an intention, you will be drawing an inference from facts which you find established by the evidence concerning the defendant's state of mind.
+Intention may be inferred or deduced from the circumstances in which the defendant acted and from the defendant's conduct before, at the time of and after the defendant's actions.
+Of course, whatever the defendant has said about his/her intention may also be considered for the purposes of deciding whether the defendant held the requisite intention at the time he/she acted as alleged.